activityworkshop/Murmeli/README.md

 * There's an intermittent "Segmentation Fault" problem somewhere in the Qt library which is proving difficult to reproduce.
 Hopefully this is gone with the move to Qt5, we'll see.
 * It was necessary to port all the Qt4 code to use Qt5 (in particular the signals- and slots-handling) and also to port the use of QtWebKit to the new QtWebEngine.
 Unfortunately this means that Murmeli will no longer run on Debian Jessie or on the Raspberry Pi.

+## Redesign
+There is a new branch called 'redesign' which will explore some possibilities for redesigning the architecture to make things more modular.
+In particular, separate components will be plugged together at runtime instead of being coupled in a single, fixed way.
+This should get rid of the singletons and make things much more testable.
+It would also be desirable to plug together a partial system for tests, and for the robot instances a gui-less system without dependencies on Qt.

+These changes are being done in a separate branch, as they are causing substantial (but hopefully temporary!) breakage.
+But this means that they're much less visible here on github.